ASSERT-KTH/MEWE/README.md

 3 - After collecting the variants we merge them with our linker into multivariant libraries.

 4 - The multivariant libraries can be then used by any LLVM-like compiler.

-In this case, we use `rustc` to link the multivariant libraries to 7 endpoints to be deployed as functions in the Fastly's platform.
+5 - We use `rustc` to link the multivariant libraries to 7 endpoints to be deployed as functions in the Fastly's platform.

+# Licence

+This project is licensed under the MIT licence.
+See [LICENSE](LICENCE.md) for more details.